haiyulin/ShootersPool-Configuration-Script/README.md

 ## Overview

 This PowerShell script is designed to automate the setup of offline matches in the ShootersPool game.
 It allows users to save their game configurations and quickly switch between different setups.

+I’ve created a script that allows for quick switching to different pool games configured by the user when opening the SP offline game, eliminating the need to reset parameters like the pool table, cloth, friction, etc. The original configuration file is automatically backed up in the same directory and is not deleted.

 ## Setup Instructions